 Your credits will reset on the first of the month to give you a fresh set to work with.
+And don’t forget that any briefs you create from your Content Ideas don’t count against your limit.
 Make sure to mark your optimized posts as complete in your dashboard, so we can track the performance of these posts for you and let you know how things are going!

 Our goal with Content Optimization is to equip all AdThrivers with easy access to data and tools to optimize your content so you can compete against the big, corporate-run sites that don't provide the same incredible value and community that you offer to your readers.
 We want to see YOU succeed, and with access to this technology right in your dashboard, you have a measure of control over your own results.
 As you use Topic to optimize your content, we're confident you'll see some incredible growth.

 In addition, our Content Ideas algorithm is designed to protect your search traffic from increased competition.
 We specifically avoid suggesting keywords where you or another AdThrive publisher are already ranking in the top positions, and we don’t use any of your keyword data or any content created in Topic to provide Content Ideas to other publishers.

 7. I don’t feel good about copying another site, and I definitely don’t want someone copying my site.

 Copying another site is not the goal here, and we strongly encourage everyone using Topic to be unique and original in each post you optimize.